Something went wrong

 15.6M1.1M

-With 664,748,714.28 gallons of oil delivered to Niagara houses last winter, the Niagara community relies on its 48 oil companies to keep their oil tanks full.
-Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 664,748,714.28 gallons of heating oil delivered to Niagara households last winter, the Niagara community relies on its 48 oil companies to keep their oil tanks full.
+Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Niagara, two of the closest terminals are Sprague in Bridgeport, CT and N.h.term in New Haven, CT.
 Then, the truck delivers the #2 heating oil to homes and businesses throughout Niagara and the surrounding vicinity.